 Enter the transaction type code from UDC table 09/ST (SWIFT) or 09/BA (BAI2) for the format that you entered in the Electronic Format Indicator field.
-These two fields works in conjunction with one another.
+These two fields work with each another.

 Debit/Credit Indicator

 If you enter a format and an electronic transaction type code for BAI2, the system displays the Debit/Credit Indicator field on the form.
 The value in the Special Handling Code field of the transaction type determines whether the amount is a debit (D) or credit (C).